estevesjh/mstar-alpha/README.md

 Mstar is a fast and precise stellar mass estimator for the Dark Energy Survey (DES) galaxies.
 The algorithm consists of a machine learning code based on the Artificial Neural Networks (ANN) architecture.
 Checkout our [github repo](https://github.com/estevesjh/mstar-alpha).

-The estimator was trained on the DES deep fields matched with the COSMOS dataset.
+The code was trained on the DES deep fields matched with the COSMOS dataset.
 Our results were cross validated with a local volume sample, the SDSS sample matched with DES.
 For more information about the validation process take a look at [Esteves et al. 2023](https://arxiv.org/)